gaitaldawamneh/jira-clone/README.md

    - Authentication token is invalid(false result when varifying the token)
    - Authentication token is invalid: User not found. (no userid)
 ## typescripts utils:
+   - validation util is super smart, it has been done with multiple arrow functions.
 ## database learned things:
    - many-to-many relations is where A contains multiple instances of B
    - extending the entity class BaseEntity to its methods.